 Bert G. Wachsmuth, Associate Professor of Mathematics and Computer Science, received his Ph.D. from Indiana University, where he worked on problems related to the Monge Ampere Equation in Several Complex Variables.
 After spending one year as Visiting Assistant Professor at Dartmouth College, he joined Seton Hall University's.
 Dr. Wachsmuth is an avid programmer, and is currently interested - aside from mathematics - in robotics, small device programming, and technology applications and research in teaching and learning.
-He has taught classes in Calculus, Statistics, Real Analysis, Complex Analysis, Programming, Computer Networks, C and Unix, and Robotics, and - still - enjoys teaching and interacting with students tremendously.
+He has taught classes in Calculus, Statistics, Linear Algebra, Real Analysis, Complex Analysis, Programming, Computer Networks, C and Unix, Data Visualization, and Robotics, and - still - enjoys teaching and interacting with students tremendously.

 Interactive Real Analysis